neynt/notes/2017-09/music140.md

   - Successful from late 1940s to 1953.
   - 1953: Fear of communism builds
   - Blacklisted in 1953 because of left-wing connection
-  - Today would be considered far-right tbh, fkn imperialist pig

 - 1938: HUAC (House Un-american Activities Committee)
   - Investigated suspected commies.